mieko/sr-captcha/silk-road-2.md

 ![Can't vertically segment](./images/sr2/cant-seg.png)

-The segmentation method presented in the original article would fail on this, as it only looks for blank vertical lines.
+The segmentation method presented in the original article would fail to segment these two characters, as it only looks for blank vertical lines.
 It fails almost *half* the time.
 We need a less naive algorithm to extract individual characters.

 ### Aside: Marching Squares?